pivoshenko/uv-plugin-up/CONTRIBUTING.md

 Additional context can help:

-- Did the problem start after an update (e.g., to a new version of `uv-plugin-up`), or was it always present?
+- Did the problem start after an update (e.g., to a new version of `uv-upsync`), or was it always present?
 - If the problem started recently, can you reproduce it in an older version?
 Which version was the last working one?
 - Are there any unusual aspects of your environment (e.g., special container images or Apple Silicon CPUs)?

 Include details about your environment:

-- Which version of `uv` and `uv-plugin-up` are you using?
+- Which version of `uv` and `uv-upsync` are you using?
 - Which version of Python is being used?
 - What's the name and version of your operating system?